Let’s find out how you can keep your production reliable with the help of Chaos Engineering tools.

 - Litmus SDK supports Go, Python, and Ansible to create your own experiments.

 Gremlin helps engineers build more resilient software.
-It provides a platform to run chaos engineering experiments in a safe, secure, and straightforward way.
+It provides a platform to run chaos engineering experiments safely, securely, and straightforwardly.

 You can thoughtfully inject failure into hosts or containers with gremlin regardless of where they are, whether that’s the public cloud or your own data center.